 The Veterans Upward Bound Program:

-- VUB programs help veterans in many different ways.
-They offer counseling, mentoring, tutoring, and academic instruction in core subject areas such as reading, writing, study skills, mathematics, science as well as other subjects.
+- Offer counseling, mentoring, tutoring, and academic instruction in core subject areas such as reading, writing, study skills, mathematics, science as well as other subjects.

-- They can assist with selecting the right course, help prepare for college entrance exams, as well as applications.
+- Assistance with selecting the right course, help prepare for college entrance exams, as well as applications.

-- They can help with federal student financial aid programs and benefits as well as help them find public and private scholarships.
+- Help with federal student financial aid programs and benefits as well as help them find public and private scholarships.

-- They can offer guidance for those in secondary schools who need help with alternative programs or getting their GED.
+- Guidance for those in secondary schools who need help with alternative programs or getting their GED.

-- They can help develop basic skills that will help veterans get through school.
+- Help develop basic skills that will help veterans get through school.

-- They can also help secure support services from other locally available resources such as state and local agencies that serve veterans.
+- Assist with securing support services from other locally available resources such as state and local agencies that serve veterans.

 VUB is funded by the US Department of Education as a part of the Federal TRIO Program.
-This program is made up of eight programs, including Upward Bound, Talent Search, Student Support Services, and the Veterans Upward Bound Program.
+This program is made up of eight programs including:

 How much money is awarded for these programs?